-Activity/Intervention Impact Impact Management Outcome Impact Management Action /tetrotty/ intervention pucc Impact Management Gatcome Impact Management Action Collection of indigenous plants, for rehabilitation may only take place where identified within the site plan Do not deface natural features (e.g. don't paint on rock faces, or carve trees) Do not use watercourses or no-go areas for recreational or other personal purposes Check excavations daily for trapped animals and release them Fill open excavations as soon as possible after excavation This open executations as soon as possible after executation Health and safety representative must inspect the site and notify the workers if there are dangerous or problem animals Record sightings and encounters with dangerous or problem animals aiiiiiais No collection of firewood No littering on the site or surrounding areas Keep food and rubbish out of reach of scavengers, e.g. monkeys and birds 1 48
+Activity/Intervention Impact Impact Management Outcome Impact Management Action Do not deface natural features (e.g. don't paint on rock faces, or carve trees) Do not use watercourses or no-go areas for recreational or other personal purposes Check excavations daily for trapped animals and release them Fill open excavations as soon as possible after excavation Health and safety representative must inspect the site and notify the workers if there are dangerous or problem animals Record sightings and encounters with dangerous or problem animals No collection of firewood No littering on the site or surrounding areas Keep food and rubbish out of reach of scavengers, e.g. monkeys and birds Poaching/hunting/intentional killing of any animal is strictly forbidden as is trapping of animals